 It's a good bet that if you have a high-end card, like a World Elite Mastercard® or a Visa Signature or Visa Infinite, as opposed to a regular Mastercard or Visa, that you have access to a concierge service.
 But it's not a guarantee.
 To find out for sure, check with your bank about your specific cards to see what services might be available to you.
 In the meantime, here are four of the best rewards credit cards currently available that include concierge service for members.

-Capital One® Venture® Rewards Credit Card: Another Visa Signature product, the services offered through this card are pretty much identical to those extended by the Chase Sapphire Preferred® Card.
+Capital One Venture Rewards Credit Card: Another Visa Signature product, the services offered through this card are pretty much identical to those extended by the Chase Sapphire Preferred® Card.
 Like that card, this one also has a $95 annual fee.
-It is currently offering applicants up to 100,000 bonus miles after spending $20,000 on purchases within 12 months from account opening, which is worth $1,000 toward travel.
-Alternatively, you can still earn 50,000 miles if you spend $3,000 on purchases within the first three months.
+It is currently offering applicants up to 60,000 bonus miles after spending $3,000 on purchases within 3 months from account opening, which is worth $600 toward travel.

 The Platinum Card® from American Express: Among the premium cards for which Amex offers concierge service is this perks-packed standout.
-It is currently offering new cardholders up to 60,000 Membership Rewards points after they use their card to make $5,000 in eligible purchases in their first 3 months.
+It is currently offering new cardholders 75,000 Membership Rewards points after they use their card to make $5,000 in eligible purchases in their first 6 months.
 Among time-saving services its concierges offer are assistance with transportation and travel bookings, finding tickets to live events, making restaurant and hotel recommendations and reservations, and providing emergency assistance if something goes wrong while the cardholder is traveling.
 The annual fee is $550.
 Terms apply.